 - Building Faith posted these great ideas

-How do you make your teaching fun?
+How do you make your Bible teaching fun for Children?

 We love to hear your feedback on this ideas or from your own experience.
 What do you do to keep kids excited and having fun at in your ministry?
 Do you use play time as a reward for good behavior or as part of your plan to build relationships in the group?
 Do you always related the activities back to scripture?
 Leave a comment below and help other readers too!